 As a first step, get your Kanban board looking like what you want it to.

 Open your board from your Backlog and click the gear icon.

 If you're not a team admin, get added as one.
 Only team and project admins can customize the Kanban board.

+Click Columns, and then click a column tab to see all the settings you can modify.
 Your initial column settings will look something like this.

 Here, we rename the first, second, and third columns to Backlog, Analyze, and Develop.
 We then add a column and label it Test.

 To change the column order, simply drag the tab to the position you want.

 After you save your changes, your board will look something like this...